Understanding the Local Landscape of Childcare Resources

 Policy Solutions estimated gaps in access to high quality childcare with the support of the William Penn Foundation.
 The analysis used six different databases to estimate the universe of childcare establishments and capacity in Philadelphia (approximately 25% of which is not certified by the Commonwealth of Pennsylvania).
 The Keystone STARS program, Pennsylvania’s QRIS, provided a metric of childcare quality along a one to four star scale.

 The methodology was designed and tested in Philadelphia in close consultation with a stakeholder group of 25+ subject matter experts (including policymakers, practitioners, investors, government officials and technical assistance providers).
-An interactive map presenting the results, created in partnership with Reinvestment Fund’s PolicyMap subsidiary, is available to the public at: www.childcaremap.org.
+An interactive map presenting the results, created in partnership with Reinvestment Fund’s PolicyMap affiliate, is available to the public at: www.childcaremap.org.

 Newark, NJ Project